 Fast forward to today, and we have more kids, more money, and more stuff.
 We aren’t rich, but we now have the luxury of occasionally buying things we probably don’t need.

 And if I’m being honest, that’s not all bad.

 It’s nice to cook Easter dinner without borrowing pans from my mom.
-We like the fact that we have real chairs to go with our real dining room table.
+And we like the fact that we have real chairs to go with our real dining room table.
 We enjoy having plates displayed on our wall and books lined up on our shelves.
 We’re thankful for the things we have.

 Clothes we no longer wear crowd our closets.
 Books we once wanted are covered with dust.
 The toys that used to bring joy just get in the way.